 Our Solution: PATCH protects patient privacy

-To better protect patient confidentiality, PATCH would:
+To better protect patient confidentiality, the PATCH Act:

-- Prevent EOBs from being issued if no payment is due, ensuring EOBs are not sent for preventive health services (e.g., a birth control refill, pregnancy or STI test, or domestic violence counseling session).
+- Prevents EOBs from being issued if no payment is due, ensuring EOBs are not sent for preventive health services (e.g., a birth control refill, pregnancy or STI test, or domestic violence counseling session).

 An Act Relative to Protecting Access to Confidential Health Care

 Sponsored by Senator Karen Spilka and Representative Kate Hogan